WideSu/CreditRiskDetection/README.md

 # 2 Rao Ningzhen
-# 2.1 Backorder Prediction(2021) - regression/classification
+## 2.1 Backorder Prediction(2021) - regression/classification
+### Backorder Defination:
-- Backorder:<br>A backorder generally indicates that customer demand for a product or service exceeds a company’s capacity to supply it.
+A backorder generally indicates that customer demand for a product or service exceeds a company’s capacity to supply it.
 Product backorder may be the result of strong sales performance (e.g. the product is in such high demand that production cannot keep up with sales).
 However, backorders can upset consumers, lead to canceled orders and decreased customer loyalty.
 Companies want to avoid backorders, but also avoid overstocking every product (leading to higher inventory costs).
 Machine learning can identify patterns related to backorders before customers order.
 Production can then adjust to minimize delays while customer service can provide accurate dates to keep customers informed and happy.
 The predictive analytics approach enables the maximum product to get in the hands of customers at the lowest cost to the organization.
 A backorder is an order (or part of an order) waiting to be filled, usually because the merchant in question does not have that item currently stocked in the warehouse.

-- Problem Statement:<br>
+### Problem Statement:
 In supply chain system, Material backorder is a common problem, impacting an inventory system service level and effectiveness.
 Identifying parts with the highest chances of shortage prior its occurrence can present a high opportunity to improve an overall company’s performance.
 In this project, we will train classifiers to predict future backordered products and generate predictions for a test set.<br>
 [Data Description](https://www.kaggle.com/chandanareddy12/back-order-prediction)
+### Data Fields
+- sku - sku code
+- nationalinv - Current inventory level of component
+- leadtime - Transit time
+- in transit qty - Quantity in transit
+- forecastxmonth - Forecast sales for the net 3, 6, 9 months
+- salesxmonth - Sales quantity for the prior 1, 3, 6, 9 months
+- minbank - Minimum recommended amount in stock • potentialissue - Indictor variable noting potential issue with item
+- pieces past due - Parts overdue from source
+- perfxmonthsavg - Source performance in the last 6 and 12 months
+- localboqty - Amount of stock orders overdue
+- X17-X22 - General Risk Flags
+- wentonbackorder - Product went on backorder
+### Proposed Models
+Four statistical models are used to predict the trip duration.
+- (a) Linear regression,
+- (b) Gradient boosting machines,
+- (c) k nearest neighbor and
+- (d) Random Forest(RF).
+One Deep Learning model is used to predict the trip duration.
+- (e) CNN
+### Evaluation Metrix
+Four performance metrics
+- Root mean squared error,
+- Coefficient of Variance,
+- Mean Absolute Error,
+- Median Absolute Error

+is used to determine the efficiency of the models.

 ```python